isdsc/RepData_PeerAssessment1/PA1_template.md

 ##                Method  N     mean   median
 ## 1:        1.
 Original 53 10766.19 10765.00
 ## 2: 2.
 Impute: Overall 61 10766.19 10766.19
 ## 3:     3.
-Impute: Weekday 61 10821.21 11015.00
+Impute: DOW 61 10821.21 11015.00
 ```

 As we can see from the above results, the mean total steps per day didn't
 change for *Impute: Overall* method.
 The median is slightly higher now, and it
 is the same as the mean.
 However, the shape of distribution has changed
 visible, and there is now another tall bar around the mean.
-For *Impute:
+For *Impute: DOW (Day
-Weekday* method, both the mean and the median are higher after the missing
+of Week)* method, both the mean and the median are higher after the missing
 data were replaced with imputed values.
 However, the distribution of total
 steps per day is not much different from the original plot.